Classes Near Me Classes Near Me

 Explore the Best Classes in Charlotte

-Charlotte, North Carolina is not just the home of NASCAR.
-Charlotte is also home to many tech companies such as IBM, Cisco, Red Hat and Siemens, as well as startups such as Digi-Bridge, DealCloud, CityStartupLabs and shomolive.
-Charlotte is the 16th largest city in the U.S., and is a dedicated leader in urban forestry efforts, with the goal of increasing tree canopy coverage throughout the city by 50% by 2050.
+Charlotte, North Carolina, is not just known as the home of NASCAR.
+The city is also home to many tech companies, including IBM, Cisco, Red Hat, and Siemens, as well as startups like Digi-Bridge, DealCloud, City Startup Labs, and ShomoLive.
+Charlotte is the 16th-largest city in the U.S. and is a dedicated leader in urban forestry efforts, aiming to increase tree canopy coverage throughout the city by 50% by 2050.

 The hits keep coming in Charlotte's vibrant tech scene.
 In just six months, Credit Karma, Centene, Lowes, Better.com, AvidXchange, and Robinhood all announced their move to Queen City.
-What’s happening in Charlotte now is indicative of the direction technology, finance, and project management sectors are heading: away from over-crowded, expensive areas to locations where their valuable workforce wants to live.
+What’s happening in Charlotte now is indicative of the direction technology, finance, and project management sectors are heading: away from overcrowded, expensive areas to locations where their valuable workforce wants to live.
 Building on the local ecosystem that supports future growth in the tech and finance industry in particular, Charlotte has landed at number five on the list of the best tech towns by CompTIA.
 This enviable spot places the beautiful East Coast city above locations that have historically scored higher such as Boulder, Seattle, and San Francisco.
 Charlotte’s thriving banking sector underscores how long-established companies such as Bank of America still leave room for new FinTech players, like RedVentures.

 Companies re-evaluated their plans when the world changed in 2020.
 As a result, Charlotte came out a winner.
 A big reason is the cost of doing business in the city and its proximity to other major East Coast hubs.
 When companies saw the opportunity to save money on real estate in the affordable spaces available, they realized they could spend more to snap up the brightest professionals the tech world has.
 In return, savvy tech pros saw the multitude of opportunities to be had with Fortune 500 companies, smaller niche businesses, and startups and made the move to Charlotte.
 Citing that change brings new jobs, the city has made strides to help pave the way for fresh names to move to the city while still providing the structure long-established corporations appreciate.

-According to the Charlotte Regionals Business Alliance, Charlotte’s pool of technology professionals nearly doubled in the past decade, in great part due to the giants of industry that call the city home.
+According to the Charlotte Regionals Business Alliance, Charlotte’s pool of technology professionals nearly doubled in the past decade, in large part due to the giants of industry that call the city home.
 Legendary corporate names such as Compass Group, Bank of America, Honeywell International, and Duke Energy—all on the Fortune 500 list—all have roots in the area, and the pace of their growth continues steadily upward.
-Burgeoning and new-to-the-area companies are blooming in Charlotte, and all of this activity creates a small problem for big business, which is a boon for job seekers: there just aren’t enough tech workers to go around.
+Burgeoning and new-to-the-area companies are blooming in Charlotte, and all of this activity creates a small problem for big business—a boon for job seekers: there just aren’t enough tech workers to go around.
 Due to the shortage, candidates can write their own prescription for success, finding multiple offers that fit their goals.

 There are ways that companies are generating their own workforce pool, including offering continuing education in the skills they most need.
 Grants are also available from many organizations eager to build on Charlotte’s strong business, finance, and tech foundations.
 Helping add available tech talent, UNC Charlotte has invested heavily in its computer science program with grants and backing from investors eager to see the results.
 Already, graduates of boot camps and certification programs are being scooped up by big-pocketed companies in Charlotte’s key industries, including aerospace and defense, machinery, biotech and pharmaceuticals, business and finance, and energy.